Now Enrolling: Don't miss out!

 February 19, 2013

 I will let you in on a little secret.
 Auditions will always give you a rush of adrenaline, even as you become a professional.
 You are completely exposing yourself and being openly judged during the process — this is no easy task, every professional I’ve met agrees.
-Over the years, these are the most essential things I have learned to master an audition and get the gigs I want.

 1. Know what you are auditioning for.